LibraryOfCongress/api.congress.gov/ExpandedBillEndpointDocumentation.md

     - The type of amendment.
     - Possible values are "HAMDT" and "SAMDT".
   - `<latestAction>`
-    - Parent container for the latest action taken on amendment.
+    - Parent container for the latest action taken on the amendment.
 The `<latestAction>` may include the following children:
       - `<actionDate>` (e.g. 2022-02-08)
         - The date of the latest action taken on the amendment.
       - `<text>` (e.g. On agreeing to the Maloney, Carolyn B. amendment (A002) Agreed to by voice vote.)